For this tutorial we do not offer a free download of the pattern.

 SEE THE SIMPLIFIED SEWING GUIDE >

-SEE THE SADDLESTITCH SEWING GUIDE >
+SEE THE SADDLE STITCH SEWING GUIDE >

-The necessary leather
+The leather needed

-- 1 strip of vegetable tanned collar leather - Thickness 1.9 mm - width 25 mm - length 120 cm.
+- 1 vegetable-tanned collar leather strap - Thickness 1.9 mm - width 25 mm - length 120 cm.

-GET THE BOSS
+GET THE PATTERN

 1. Cut out the pieces